AmineZhioua/linkedin-management-tool/README.md

 # Lemonade: LinkedIn Management Tool for Personal Accounts

-Lemonade is a lightweight, user-friendly LinkedIn automation and content management tool designed specifically for **individual users** who want to grow and maintain their presence on LinkedIn without the complexity of enterprise solutions.
+Lemonade (weird name i know lol) is a lightweight, user-friendly LinkedIn automation and content management tool designed specifically for **individual users** who want to grow and maintain their presence on LinkedIn without the complexity of enterprise solutions.

 ## 🚀 Features